 If you are looking into this article, then you probably thought, or have already decided to come to Denmark.

-When it comes to housing and accommodation in Denmark, regardless of where you go, we suggest looking for housing a few months before your arrival in Denmark.
+When it comes to housing and accommodation in Denmark, regardless of where you go, we suggest looking for accommodation a few months before your arrival, as it can be quite an arduous process.

 There will be an influx of students around the beginning of the semester, making it challenging to figure out housing and to find a nice one under your budget.

-In this article, we first highlight some of the crucial things you need to consider and know while you are looking and applying for a suitable place, and then we have a list of places you can search through for finding a suitable apartment.
+In this article, we first highlight some of the crucial things you need to consider and know while you are looking and applying for a suitable place, after which you can take a look over the list of accommodation resources we have compiled.

 Know your city